fcdoc/doc/en/flashduty/mixin/single_sign_on/authing.md

 ![](https://fcdoc.github.io/img/zh/flashduty/mixin/single_sign_on/authing/3.avif)

-### 2. Copy the Relevant Configuration Information to the Corresponding Fields
+### 2. Copy the Relevant Configuration Information into the Corresponding Fields

-#### 2.1 Copy the Relevant Information of the Authing Application to the Corresponding Fields
+#### 2.1 Copy the Relevant Information of the Authing Application into the Corresponding Fields
 ![](https://fcdoc.github.io/img/zh/flashduty/mixin/single_sign_on/authing/17.avif)

 #### 2.2 Copy the Redirect URL to the Login Callback URL in Authing